Abdulazeez1010/alx-system_engineering-devops/0x00-shell_basics/README.md

 The ninth script deletes a file in a directory
-The tenth script deletes a directory in a directory The eleventh script changes the working directory to the previous one
+The tenth script deletes a directory in a directory The eleventh script changes the working directory to the previous one The twelfth script list all files in the current directory, parent directory, and the boot directory in long format